 Soon after the rock, take the path down to cross the stream, passing some cool tree ferns.
 After crossing another stream, you head into a dark and damp little woodland.
 After passing a little waterfall, you pop out the other side of the wood to continue contouring around the rocky Plowman’s Kop on your left.

 The path becomes less clear around this side.
 It’s obviously not well used, though goes through one of the most beautiful areas of Royal Natal National Park.

-Before crossing above the Golide stream, take the path on your right to head down the right hand side of this stream.
+Before crossing above the Golide stream, take the path on your right to head down the right-hand side of this stream.
 The trail can be indistinct and boggy – don’t cross the stream, keep on your side, and keep heading downwards through the grass.

 At the end of a forested section surrounding the stream, a path will join yours from across the stream.
 This path is much clearer.
 It’s not far now to the car park and campsite, and soon you’ll be back where you started.

-We returned to the car park, and set off to Cathedral Peak area, 1½ hours drive away.
+We returned to the car park, and set off to the Cathedral Peak area, 1½ hours drive away.